LetsStreamIt/documentation/docs/report/ddd/bounded-contexts.md

 #### Chat

 - *emitNotificationToSession*: executed whenever the aggregate wants to emit a Notification Message to the Session;
-- *emitTextMessagesToClient*: executed whenever the aggregate wants to emit a Text Message to a single User;
+- *emitTextMessagesToClient*: executed whenever the aggregate wants to emit one or more Text Messages to a single User;
 - *emitTextMessagesToSession*: executed whenever the aggregate wants to emit one or more Text Messages to all the Users connected to the Session.

 #### Video